syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Line.md

 ### Customizing marker support

-To enable marker support customization, create an instance of the series MarkerSettings property.
+In order to change the series markers appearance, create an instance of the [MarkerSettings]() property.

 {% tabs %}